MOohTus/ODAMNet/docs/source/pages/analysis/usecase1.rst

 We use the default parameters, whatever the networks used.

-Pathways of interest network analysis
+Rare Disease pathways network analysis
 """"""""""""""""""""""""""""""""""""""""""

 *In this part, we present results found for the first multiplex composition: multiplex + RD pathways.*